shoxrux1996/shoxrux1996/README.md

 ### Hi there, I'm Shokhrukh Shomakhmudov 👋

-- 🔭 I’m currently working at "AVTECH - Global Computer Trade"
+- 🔭 I’m currently working at "Upstack" as a freelancer
 - 👯 I’m looking to collaborate with other developers
 - 🥅 Dedicated professional Software Developer
 - 👨‍🎓 Bachelor's Degree in Computer Science and Engineering